okx/okexchain-docs/docs/validators/validators-faq.md

 ### What are bandwidth requirements?

-The OKExChain network has the capacity for very high throughput relative to chains like Ethereum or Bitcoin.
+The OKExChain network has the capacity for very high throughput compared to  Ethereum or Bitcoin.

 We recommend that the data center nodes only connect to trusted full-nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.

-Ultimately, as the network becomes more heavily used, multigigabyte per day bandwidth is very realistic.
+Ultimately, as the network becomes more heavily used, multi-gigabyte per day bandwidth is very realistic.

 ### What does running a validator imply in terms of logistics?